Yevgeny Tarle: Post-exile

-After Tarle returned from exile in early 1934, he got back to his academic work in Leningrad and wrote two significant works on the Napoleonic period: a biography of Napoleon (Napoleon) published in 1936 and Napoleon’s Invasion of Russia, 1812 published in 1938.
-They were of great importance for estimating the change in Tarle's interpretation of history.
-Tarle's scholarly work during this period is the subject of much controversy.
-A. Roland, while praising Tarle for being a renowned authority on the Napoleonic era and having clearly understood the epoch of the Napoleonic wars, accuses him of having refracted the impact of the French revolution through the person of Napoleon.
+After Tarle returned from exile, he resumed his academic work in Leningrad and wrote two works on the Napoleonic period: a biography of Napoleon (Napoleon) published in 1936, and Napoleon’s Invasion of Russia, 1812 published in 1938.

-Tarle's description of the Napoleonic Empire in Napoleon (1936) had mostly been perceived as a study in the classic Marxist tradition.
-He had repeated the basic ideas of Mikhail Pokrovsky on the 1812 campaign and interpreted Napoleon from the viewpoint of the class-struggle.
-Like Pokrovsky, Tarle treated the Russian people's patriotism and the talents of the Russian commanders as of lesser significance.
-However, according to Erickson, "Tarle’s interpretation differed from the more rigid economic interpretation of the Pokrovski school".
-Unlike Pokrovsky, Tarle brought individuals in the foreground.
-Napoleon was recognized as an influential historical figure.
+Tarle's description of the Napoleonic Empire in Napoleon (1936) has been perceived as a study in the classic Marxist tradition.
+He repeated the basic ideas of Mikhail Pokrovsky on the 1812 campaign and interpreted Napoleon from the viewpoint of class struggle.
+Like Pokrovsky, Tarle treated the Russian people's patriotism.

-The Battle of Borodino was not termed a victory in his work and the resistance to Napoleon was claimed as being "never a popular, national war".
+The Battle of Borodino was not termed a victory in his work, and the resistance to Napoleon was claimed as "never a popular, national war".
 He stated that "there was no mass participation by the peasantry in the guerilla bands and in their activities, and their part in the campaign was strictly limited".
 According to Tarle, “... it is clear that if the Spanish guerilla warfare might justifiably be called a national war, it would be impossible to apply this term to any Russian movement in the war of 1812".
 Tarle supported his interpretation by "denying that the peasants fought against the French and describing the burning of Smolensk and Moscow as systematic acts of the Russian army in retreat".
-Naturally, Tarle also gave references to Lenin's words on Napoleon in his book.
-Tarle's biography of Napoleon, according to Black, was accepted as "the final word in the analysis of the 1812 campaign" when it was first published in 1936.
-However, his interpretation met severe criticism.
+Tarle also gave references to Lenin's words on Napoleon in his book.
+According to Black, when first published in 1936 Tarle's biography of Napoleon was accepted as "the final word in the analysis of the 1812 campaign" but was subject to criticism.